 Helping Washington Families Deal with Wrongful Death Claims

 In wrongful death claims and other tort cases, the burden of proof falls on the plaintiff.
 You must prove that not only a death occurred, but that the defendant was the cause of that death.
 If you cannot meet the burden of proof, you will lose your claim in court.
-This is why it is imperative that you speak with an attorney.
+This is why it is imperative that you speak with an injury lawyer.
 An attorney can help assess your claim, but also present evidence establishing the negligence and responsibility of the defendant.

 The courts take wrongful death cases very seriously – and it is a serious transaction to point the finger at someone for the death of another.
 Simply saying someone is at-fault is not enough for the courts to grant damages.
 Instead, you must endure a time-consuming and emotionally taxing process of proving the defendant’s negligence – all while coping with the loss of a loved one.
-A wrongful death attorney can help gather evidence, present your claim, and establish negligence while you grieve.
+A Washington wrongful death attorney can help gather evidence, present your claim, and establish negligence while you grieve.
 But, in order to start the process, the attorney must first assess if a wrongful death actually occurred.

 Proving Wrongful Death